Transperfect Launches New App For Mobile Interpretation

 Available to all existing TransPerfect customers, the app enables users to:

-To learn more about the launch, visit or email us at [email protected] .
+To learn more about the launch, visit or email us at ... .

 About TransPerfect Connect